nimraminSQ/ProximaCentauri/Nimra/Sprint1/Nimra_PC_WebHealth_sprint1/README.md

 ## Installation Guide
 1. Clone the repository.
 2. cd into the cloned repository.
-3. Install requirements with the command pip install -r requirements.txt
+3. Install requirements with the command pip install -r requirements.txt or follow the instructions below:
-4. Type in cdk synth && cdk deploy for deployment.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.